gzukel/github_actions_composites/aws_create_route53_entry/README.md

-Here's the updated README for your composite action that includes both using static AWS keys from secrets and assuming a role to pass temporary credentials as environment variables:
+Sure, here's the updated README for your composite action with the addition of handling `AWS_SESSION_TOKEN` for assuming roles:

 ```markdown
 # UPSERT:ROUTE53:DOMAIN